 Archive.pst (PST file)

-Use the GWMME interface or the command line to migrate data from PST files.Use the GWMME interface to migrate
+You can use the GWMME interface or the command line to migrate data from PST files.Migrate using the GWMME interface

 Step 1: Exchange server details

-- Run GWMME: Click StartGoogle Workspace MigrationGoogle Workspace Migration for Microsoft Exchange.
+- Click StartGoogle Workspace MigrationGoogle Workspace Migration for Microsoft Exchange.

 - For Server Type, select Exchange.